Kleen-Lab/Linelength-spike-detector-PYTHON/README.md

 - Detect abnormal events in wave data (namely, spikes in EEG data) using linelength transform algorithm.
 - Take a matrix of data (n_elecs x n_samples) and output an array of onsets and offsets of detected spikes (n_spikes x 2) and an array of the electrodes involved in each spike event (n_spikes x n_elecs), with them being labeled 1 for active, 0 for not.
-- Note: "spike" and "event" are used interchangeably for the purpose of this code.
+- Note on terminology: words "spike" and "event" are used interchangeably in function/variable names for the purpose of this code.

 ## Package setup.
 ### 1. Install required packages